 Now, seven years later, the series has been rebooted with Lagercrantz’s first novel The Girl In The Spider’s Web.
 This time, The Crown's Claire Foy is in the lead role of Salander and Fede Alvarez, direct of Don't Breathe, in the director's chair.
 He works from a script from Peaky Blinders' creator Steven Knight.

 The Girl In The Spider's Web follows Salander and journalist Mikael Blomkvist on a dark new adventure as the pair find themselves caught in a criminal conspiracy that runs to the top of government in both Sweden and the US as well as involving a dark secret from Salander’s childhood.

 Sverrir Gudnason, Sylvia Hoeks, Claes Bang, LaKeith Stanfield, Cameron Britton and Stephen Merchant co-star alongside Foy.

-But, before that, we caught an early screening of the film and have rounded up five reasons why you’ll love it...
+The film arrives on DVD shelves today (March 25th), but, before that, we caught an early screening of the film and have rounded up five reasons why you’ll love it...

 It’s a total thrill ride…

 From the word go, this movie zips along at a frenetic pace.
 Whereas the Swedish adaptations are slow-burning, gentler movies, focused more on Salander and Blomkvist’s investigative powers, this is Salander the action heroine.

 Claire Foy is an excellent Lisbeth Salander…